Getting Our Announcements?

 Mark Your Calendars: Community Meeting

-Our next meeting will be Monday, October 28th, at the Beuf Community Center located at 3435 W Pinnacle Peak Rd, Phoenix, AZ 85027.
-Plan for check in to begin at 5:30pm and the meeting to start at 6:00pm.
+Our next meeting will be Tuesday, May 27th, at the Mel Martin’s Auto Museum located at 4320 W Thunderbird Rd, Glendale, AZ 85306.
+Plan for check-in to begin at 5:30pm and the meeting to start at 6:00pm.

 You can register in the newsletter (click the banner just above) for the upcoming meeting!